You’re probably here because you’re looking for something like this:

 These are examples of comparable solutions in which Zendesk customers currently get one thing that you won’t with Dixa: Social media as a channel (we’re working on it, and we’re bringing in review sites as a channel too).
 Apart from that we’re quite comparable.
 We even use the same worldwide VoIP platform, Twillio, for our voice solutions.

-That’s 3.3 times cheaper when comparing plans with similar features (call recording is an add-on with us whereas it’s included with Zendesk, but it costs the same).
+That’s 40% cheaper when comparing plans with similar features (call recording is an add-on with us whereas it’s included with Zendesk, but it costs the same).
 You'll save $132.50 every month.
 You're probably wondering why Zendesk is so much more expensive?
 Well, uhm… We honestly don’t know.
 To be fair, Zendesk was built for larger companies.
 So let’s have a look at an actual customer service team.

 One of the absolute pains in customer service is cherry-picking.
 You know, those emails and cases sitting forever at the top of your inbox that no one wants to answer because they look really complex?
 Yeah, those.
 Agents avoid them and spend time going through the inbox every time they pick a new email.

-We’ve found that you can save up to 20% of your time working with emails if your agents don’t have to go through emails in a shared inbox.
+We’ve found that you can save up to 20% of your time working with emails if your agents don’t have to go through a shared inbox.
 Instead, we route emails just like we do incoming phone calls and chats.
 Agents simply finish one conversation and then get offered another.
 Our routing makes sure the customer is connected to the right agent.
 Should you need to, admins can distribute any unassigned conversations.